singularopticsgroup/addCCDNoise/README.md

-Simulates the effect of noise in a CCD image based on irradiation.
+This functions simulates the effect of noise in a CCD image based on irradiation.
+It is based on the work:
+M. Konnik and J. Welsh, “High-level numerical simulations of noise in ccd and cmos photosensors: review and tutorial,” arXiv (2014).

+Code implementation is authored by: Kamil Kalinowski

+Applied in the work:
+Magdalena Łukowicz, Aleksandra Korzeniewska, Kamil Kalinowski, Rafał Cichowski, Rosario Porras-Aguilar, and Mateusz Szatkowski, “Accurate and Noise-Robust Wavefront Reconstruction with an Optical Vortex Wavefront Sensor“, arXiv:2510.07998 (2025).

  This function simulates the complete noise addition process in a CCD image, starting from the irradiation values.
 It adds photon noise, dark signal noise,